Valuing Diversity: Developing a Deeper Understanding of All Young Children's Behavior

 This article supports the following NAEYC Early Learning Program Accreditation standards and topic areas

-Barbara Kaiser is the coauthor of Challenging Behavior in Young Children (now in its 4th edition) and Meeting the Challenge.
-She has taught at Acadia University in Nova Scotia and at Concordia University and College Marie-Victorin in Montreal, Canada, and presented workshops, keynote speeches, and webinars on challenging behavior in the United States, Canada, and throughout the world.
-Barbara acted as chief consultant for the Mr. Rogers’ Family Communications project Challenging Behaviors: Where Do We Begin? and for Facing the Challenge, an instructional DVD produced by the Devereux Center for Resilient Children.
+Barbara Kaiser is the coauthor of Challenging Behavior in Young Children and Meeting the Challenge.
+She has over 30 years experience working with young children, educators, and families.
+She has taught at Acadia University in Nova Scotia and at Concordia University and College Marie-Victorin in Montreal, Canada, and presented workshops, keynote speeches, and webinars on challenging behavior in the United States, Canada, and has provided workshops and keynotes on challenging behavior throughout the world.

 Judy Sklar Rasminsky is a freelance writer who specializes in education and health.
-With coauthor Barbara Kaiser, she has written Challenging Behavior in Young Children and Challenging Behavior in Elementary and Middle School, which both earned Texty awards from the Text and Academic Authors Association; and Meeting the Challenge, a bestseller selected as a comprehensive membership benefit by NAEYC.
-In addition, the team has authored a guide for Canadian parents, The Daycare Handbook, and a fact book for educators on HIV/AIDS.
+With coauthor Barbara Kaiser, she has written Challenging Behavior in Young Children (now in its fourth edition) and Challenging Behavior in Elementary and Middle School, which both earned Texty awards from the Text and Academic Authors Association; and Meeting the Challenge, a bestseller selected as a comprehensive membership benefit by NAEYC.
+For more information, see the authors' website, challengingbehavior.com, and blog, childrenwithchallengingbehavior.com.